Savory With Soul

 Chorizo Stuffed Mushrooms Appetizer

-These delectable chorizo stuffed mushrooms will have you drooling before you even take your first bite!
+These delectable sausage stuffed mushrooms will have you drooling before you even take your first bite!
 You may want to have a fork handy to retrieve all the bits that get away.

 • ½ cup bell pepper (red), finely chopped